JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_configuration_part_1.md

     session optional                        pam_umask.so    umask=0002

-Now with those two settings adjusted, any user who now logs in will be creating files that are group writable.
+Now with those two settings adjusted, any user who logs in will be creating files that are group writable.
 You can test this out with your current user by logging out—and logging back in—and simply creating a dummy test file like so:

     touch test_file.txt